tmurakami/dexopener/README.md

 }
 ```

-By default, DexOpener try to load `applicationId + ".BuildConfig"` in order to discover the classes to be opened.
+By default, DexOpener try to load `applicationId + ".BuildConfig"` in order to find the classes to be opened.
-But if the package name of the BuildConfig is not equal to your app's `applicationId`, loading it will fail.
+But if the package name of the BuildConfig is not equal to your app's `applicationId` (e.g., you are using `applicationIdSuffix` in your build.gradle), loading it will fail.
-In that case, you should set your app's BuildConfig using `DexOpener.Builder#buildConfig(Class)` like the following code:
+In that case, you should set your app's BuildConfig by using `DexOpener.Builder` like the following code:

 ```java
 public class YourAndroidJUnitRunner extends AndroidJUnitRunner {